uNetworking/uWebSockets/fuzzing/README.md

 No defects or issues are left unfixed, covered up or otherwise neglected.
 In fact we **cannot** cover up security issues as OSS-Fuzz automatically and publicly reports security issues as they happen.

 Currently we are at ~80% total fuzz coverage and OSS-Fuzz is reporting **zero** issues whatsoever.
 The goal is to approach 90% total coverage.

+### Security awards
+Google have sent us thousands of USD for the integration with OSS-Fuzz - we continue working on bettering the testing with every new release.